Hello everyone! And welcome back to my author interview series.

-Hi Alexa!
-Let’s start out with what might be the most important question.
-What is the one question that you wish people would ask you about your latest book?
+Hi Sergio!
+I always like to start my interviews by finding out what authors think that their fans most need to know about them.
+So, what is the one question that you wish people would ask you about your latest book?
 (And what is the answer?)

-That’s really impressive!
-Can you give us a short description of Birthright?
+Can you give us a short description of your book or books?

-Your book is in the Young Adult genre.
+Your book is in the horror genre.
 What drew you to this genre?
 Do you also like to read books in this genre?

-That’s great advice!
-The Young Adult genre is largely age-based, but like you said, it is easily enjoyed by people of all ages.
-Who is your target audience for this book, though?
-What do you think will appeal to them about Birthright?
+Who is your target audience for this book?
+What do you think will appeal to them about Dark Treasures?

 Do you have any quirky writing habits?